Morgan Ellis

-Morgan Ellis (born April 30, 1992) is a Canadian professional ice hockey defenceman for ERC Ingolstadt of the Deutsche Eishockey Liga (DEL).
-He was selected in the fourth round, 117th overall, by the Montreal Canadiens in the 2010 NHL Entry Draft.
+Morgan Ellis (born April 30, 1992) is a Canadian professional ice hockey defenceman and captain for ERC Ingolstadt of the Deutsche Eishockey Liga (DEL).
+He was selected in the fourth round, 117th overall, by the Montreal Canadiens in the 2010 NHL entry draft.

 Playing career

 Junior

 Ellis played four seasons in the Quebec Major Junior Hockey League (QMJHL) beginning in 2008, and was recognized for his outstanding performance during his final season of major junior hockey when he was selected as recipient of the Kevin Lowe Trophy as the league's best defensive defenceman, as well as being named to the 2011–12 QMJHL Second All-Star Team.
 Spending the entirety of his career with the Cape Breton Screaming Eagles to date, Ellis was traded to the Shawinigan Cataractes in December 2011, and would help the team capture the 2012 Memorial Cup that following April.